Information for the Class of 2024

 After reviewing the information on the "New Student Enrollment" page, parents/guardians who have questions about student enrollment should contact Registrar/Counseling Secretary Heather Richa at (630) 243-3218, or via e-mail by clicking on her name.

 Lemont High School again will administer a placement exam to all of its incoming freshmen.
-This exam is scheduled for 9 a.m. on Saturday, December 1, and is mandatory for all incoming freshmen.
-Initial course placements in English, Mathematics, Science and Social Studies will be made based on the results of the EXPLORE test, as well as standardized test scores provided by grade schools.
+This exam is scheduled for 9 a.m. on Saturday, November 9, and is mandatory for all incoming freshmen.
+Initial course placements in English, Mathematics, Science and Social Studies will be made based on the results of the placement exam, as well as standardized test scores provided by grade schools.

 Testing will begin promptly at 9 a.m.
 Students will take three subtests (English, Reading, Mathematics) of the EXPLORE exam.
 On the Mathematics subtest, students may use a scientific calculator or a non-QWERTY graphing calculator, but they will not be permitted to utilize CAS calculators or calculators on mobile devices (phones, iPads, etc.).